baburciu/netbox-ansible/README.md

 ![Netbox ](./images/rack_image.PNG)

+## 3. Add phy interfaces

-## 3. To configure data-plane interfaces of phy device, we can use NAPALM py library to connect to NOS devices (ToR switches) and parse live their configuration and using _ansible-runner_ py library, call Ansible playbooks to update devices (with LAG ID, trunk/access mode, VLANs) by a py3 script - in dir __NAPALM/__
+### To configure data-plane interfaces of phy device, we can use NAPALM py library to connect to NOS devices (ToR switches) and parse live their configuration and using _ansible-runner_ py library, call Ansible playbooks to update devices (with LAG ID, trunk/access mode, VLANs) by a py3 script - in dir __NAPALM/__

 boburciu@WX-5CG020BDT2:~/netbox-ansible-automation$ ` ls -lt NAPALM/ `
 ```